-Resources and general information on the treatment of breast cancer, including breast surgery, can be found in in electronic format in Before Your Consultation with the Breast Surgeon.
+Resources and general information on the treatment of breast cancer, including breast surgery, can be found in in electronic format on the website www.thebreastcentre.com.au: Before Your Consultation with the Breast Surgeon.

 This section deals in more detail with the advantages and disadvantages of the two main types of breast cancer surgery, and factors which may help you choose between the two, if both are options in your case.